 - Students and visitors can access the Safer Community Program.

-From 2016-2017, this committee was responsible for developing and monitoring strategies that will attract staff from all backgrounds and promote equity for all staff within the School.
+This committee is responsible for developing and monitoring strategies that will attract staff from all backgrounds and promote equity for all staff within the School.

-Staff can access more information about the committee on the BioSciences shared drive, including committee members and contacts, terms of reference and meeting minutes.
+Staff can access more information about the committee on the School of BioSciences shared drive, including committee members and contacts, terms of reference and meeting minutes.

-From 2018, all BioSciences committees will have a Diversity and Inclusion representative, and many responsibilities will be transferred to the People and Culture committee.
+All BioSciences committees include a Diversity and Inclusion representative, and many responsibilities will be transferred to the People and Culture committee.

 The School recognises the positive impact that speaking invitations have on the career and profile of scientists.
 We also recognise that some sections of the scientific community are often under-represented in seminar programs, and that this can adversely affect the diversity of the scientific community in the long-term.